Financial Aid for Graduate School: The Ultimate Guide

 When you are researching private loan options, make sure to take into account things like interest rates, repayment lengths, and other variables.
 Be careful to avoid borrowing a sum that will make repayment too challenging or is more than you are confident you can repay!

-Once you have learned to differentiate among different types of financial aid that might be available to you, the next step is to get more information by contacting your institution's financial aid office and by doing your own research.
-Ensure you know how much money you'll need to repay, as you'll be repaying the loan with interest.
+Once you have learned to differentiate among different types of financial aid that might be available to you, the next step is to get more information by contacting each institution's financial aid office and by doing your own research on the other options outlined in this article.
+By addressing the financial realities of financial aid for graduate school well before the first day of classes, you'll be in a much better position for long-term academic and professional successs.

 FAQ